muratk5n/thirdwave/en/README.md

 But the act is getting old..
 Plus TR's problems compound whose very foundation was crooked (that's what you get with second rate founders).
-People live in a bastardized world of their true culture which is incompatible with national narrative that constantly leads them astray, or at best, stagnant.
+People live in a bastardized world of their true culture which is incompatible with national narrative that constantly leads them astray, or at best, keeps them stagnant which is the case today;
+the middle-income trap.
+"TR" cannot move forward because its base is rotten.

 ---